bullhorn/rest-api-docs/source/includes/entityref/_shift.md

 # Shift

 Represents a Shift Definition.
-Allows for setup of default start and end times at the clientCorporation level.
+Allows for setup of default start and end times at the ClientCorporation level.

 <table>
     <colgroup>